parthkhedekar/Notes/Java/JDK-JVM-JRE.md

 ## JVM

-JVM is Java Virtual Machine so jvm is something which executes the byte code created from jdk
+JVM is Java Virtual Machine so jvm is something which executes the byte code created from jdk now jvm is part of jre along with the other files

+## JRE
+ JRE is Java Runtime Environment it is resp